epistemex/ezStruct/README.md

 Features
 --------
 - Define unlimited structures by name
+- Define optional default values for each field
 - Allocate memory for structures by name, size by definitions.
 - Easy to define field types, names and sizes.
 - Multi-level nested structures is supported
 - Nested structures accessed using chained properties
 - Read/write to/from structure fields using properties
 - Supports char, string, struct, integers, floats fields
+- Supports bit-field packing (unsigned 8 and 16 types).
+- Export definitions as C-struct strings.
 - Several convenient aliases for the enumerated types

 All data is written/read directly to/from the underlying ArrayBuffer